akufta/kalispera-/content/post/a-curated-collection-of-favorite-productivity-and-organization-programs.md

 images = ["https://images.unsplash.com/photo-1474377207190-a7d8b3334068?auto=format&fit=crop&w=2100&q=80"]
-keywords = ["recommendations", "technology", "programs for self improvement", "curated ", "how to be more productive", "how to be organized", "note taking programs", "note taking apps", "productivity tools", "productivity apps"] tags = ["tag"] title = "A curated collection of favorite productivity and organization tools" toc = true
+keywords = ["recommendations", "technology", "programs for self improvement", "curated ", "how to be more productive", "how to be organized", "note taking programs", "note taking apps", "productivity tools", "productivity apps"] tags = ["tag"] title = "Favorite productivity programs" toc = true

 +++
-A curated collection of useful productivity tools and ideas.
-I experimented, and here are my current recommendations.
+A curated collection of useful productivity tools and programs.
+As I was freaking out in college, I  experimented a bit, and here are my current recommendations.

 <!--more-->